Trucking Association’s Attempt to Overturn Dynamex Rejected

 Concerns About Misclassification?
 A Franchise Attorney Can Help

-At Luther Firm, PC, we have a single goal: to solve franchise legal issues.
+At Luther Lanard, PC, we have a single goal: to solve franchise legal issues.
 Misclassification can profoundly impact your business, so it’s important to address the issue head-on and find the right solution.
 If you are facing a misclassification issue, a franchisee lawyer can help.
 Whether you are in Orange County, San Diego, Southern California, or beyond, contact us today to learn more about how we can help.